vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/authentication/Connect-CloudBuilder.md

 ### -fqdn

-Specifies the fully qualified domain name or IP address of the VMware Cloud Builder instance.
+The fully qualified domain name of the VMware Cloud Builder instance.

 ```yaml
 Type: String